Tell Me More About This Clinical Trial Stuff

 I am often asked about what it is like to be in a clinical trial.
 Why did I choose to participate and what advice would I provide to other patients who are considering participating.

 I have been very fortunate to have had positive results from the trials that I have participated in.
-I will admit that dealing with placebo isn't always the most fun, however, taking less prednisone, having improved quality of life and developing a better understanding about what drives my asthma have been invaluable experiences.
+I will admit that dealing with a placebo isn't always the most fun, however, taking less prednisone, having an improved quality of life, and developing a better understanding of what drives my asthma has been invaluable experiences.